Skip to main content

 menu Business logic > Subroutines > tab Default

-• go to overview Go to object in Code overview (Alt + O): View the subroutine in the screen Code Overview.
+• go to overview Go to Code overview (Alt + O): View the subroutine in the screen Code Overview.

 menu Business logic > Code search > tab Search results